 – Three meals and a snack daily

-– Scheduled social activities daily
+– Daily scheduled social activities

 – Assistance with self-administering medication

-The state’s most expensive place for memory care is Lexington, where memory care costs about $5,624 per month and $67,488 annually.
-The cheapest city for memory care is Owensboro, for about $2,832 monthly and $33,984 annually.
-The largest city in Kentucky is Louisville, where memory care costs about $5,345 per month and $64,140 annually.
+The average cost of memory care per month in Kentucky is $4,159.
+The Bluegrass State’s most expensive place for memory care is Lexington, where memory care costs $5,521 per month.
+The least expensive city for memory care is Owensboro, in the western coal field, for $3,754 monthly.
+The largest city in Kentucky is Louisville, where memory care costs $4,233 per month.

-To be admitted to an assisted living residence in Kentucky, individuals must be ambulatory or mobile non-ambulatory, meaning they must be able to get from room to room by themselves, unless afflicted with some temporary condition.
-A resident may not be admitted who poses a danger to self or others.
-A functional needs assessment is required for every resident before moving in, and then once a year afterward.
-There is no standardized form for this assessment, but it’s important that a facility be certain it can meet someone’s particular needs, especially in memory care where residents require more acute care.
+To be admitted to an assisted living residence in Kentucky, patients must be ambulatory.
+This means that they must be able to get from room to room by themselves, unless they have some kind of temporary condition.
+A resident may not be admitted who poses a danger to themselves or others.
+A diagnosis of dementia is not required to move into Kentucky memory care.
+Dementias are difficult to diagnose, and symptoms vary widely.

 Rooms for residents in assisted living must be at least 200 square feet for one or two people.
 The maximum number of people allowed in one room is two, if roommates have agreed to live together.
 Every bedroom has a private bathroom with a tub or shower.
 All building codes must be followed, with annual inspections by fire marshals and health inspectors.

 Kentucky regulations do not expressly require building designs for memory care homes to be dementia-friendly.
 People with dementia have an easier time living in areas where the hallways run circular so there are no dead ends, and the spaces are easy to navigate.
 Secure outdoor areas have also been shown to be beneficial.
 Make sure you inspect any home you are considering, with an eye on whether or not your loved one will be comfortable in the space.